-To make the cake I started by mixing the butter and sugar together until fluffy, then I mixed in the eggs, lime zest and vanilla extract.
+To make the cake, mix the butter and sugar together until fluffy, then mix in the eggs, lime zest and vanilla extract.

-Next I mixed in the self raising flour, and divided the mixture between the cake tins.
+Next, mix in the self raising flour, and divide the mixture between the cake tins.

-I baked them, then left them to cool.
-Before stacking them, I brushed each sponge with a lime juice syrup.
-To decorate, I piped the buttercream between the layers and drizzled over the passion fruit curd.
+Bake them, then leave them to cool.
+Before stacking them, brush each sponge with a lime juice syrup.
+To decorate, pipe the buttercream between the layers and drizzle over the passion fruit curd.